/blog/bluetooth_low_energy_esp32

 • I checked the features supported by the specific chip.

-• I am not assuming BLE 5 features on the classic ESP32.
+• I am not assuming newer BLE 5 features on the original ESP32.

 Advertising